Signs Your Career Needs a Makeover

 - You feel stuck in your job.
 When you feel like you’re stuck in your job and there’s no way to move up the career ladder or transfer laterally into a position that’s a better fit, think about what you could do to change the dynamic.
 The longer you stay, the harder it will be to move on.

 - You hate going to work.
 The fact that you cringe at the thought of going to work might be a warning sign that you need a career makeover.
-However, you may just hate your job and might not need to pursue other career options.
+Keep in mind, however, that it may just be the job that you hate and you don't need to pursue other career options.

 - Your hours are getting cut back.
 If your work schedule seems to be including fewer and fewer hours, it may be an indicator that you are lacking some of the skills the employer needs to get the job done.